lesiw/flag/README.md

 [![Go Reference](https://pkg.go.dev/badge/lesiw.io/flag.svg)](https://pkg.go.dev/lesiw.io/flag)

 A flag parser for the lazy.
-Follows the POSIX [utility conventions](utilconv) plus GNU `--longopts`.
+Follows the POSIX [utility conventions][utilconv] plus GNU `--longopts`.

 So, for example, `-abcd` could be four boolean flags, or `-b` could be a string